pomonam/kronfluence/DOCUMENTATION.md

 **Why are there so many arguments?**
-Kronfluence was originally developed to compute influence scores on large-scale models, which is why `FactorArguments` and `ScoreArguments` have numerous parameters to support these use cases.
+Kronfluence was originally developed to compute influence scores on large-scale models, which is why `FactorArguments` and `ScoreArguments` have many parameters to support these use cases.
 However, for most standard applications, the default argument values should suffice.
 Feel free to use the default settings unless you have specific requirements that necessitate customization.

 **I get X error when fitting factors/computing scores.**